History of Tyre, Lebanon: Post–2006 War

 One day later an arson attack devastated the Rest House hotel at Tyre beach, when a crowd of some 100 people vanadalised the beach resort, supposedly because of rumours that it was owned by Nabih Berri's wife Randa.
 18 suspects were arrested.
 Another day later, a gang of armed men assaulted the protesters at Elissa Square.
 The attackers were reportedly supporters of the Amal Movement, which denied any involvement though.

 The protesters kept a tented presence inside the roundabout of Elissa Square for months.
 With the collapse of the Lebanese pound in the first months of 2020 they regained momentum in Tyre as across the country, turning public anger over hyperinflation increasingly towards banks: in one instance, a group of protesters, closed down a bank in Tyre "as a sign of civil disobedience", after its management refused to pay out money to a customer for the medical treatment of his mother.
 Then, in the early morning hours of April 26, three men threw Molotov cocktails towards a branch of the Credit Libanais bank, causing minor damages.

 By 8 May 2020, the Disaster Management Unit registered 15 confirmed cases of the Coronavirus disease 2019, mostly detected amongst Lebanese repatriated from Africa.
 Less than a month later, this number had grown to 37 cases.

-On 13 May 2021, shortly after the beginning of the 2021 Israel–Palestine crisis, a number of rockets - apparently Soviet-era short-range Grad projectiles - were fired from the coastal area of Qlaileh just South of the Rashidieh camp towards northern Israel.
-According to some reports, three rockets were involved which all fell into the Mediterranean Sea, causing no damage.
-According to other sources, altogether five missiles were launched and two of them crashed onto Lebanese grounds, while three got lost off the coast.
-On May 17, two more rockets were reportedly fired from the area south of Tyre.

 During the 2024 Israeli invasion of Lebanon, the Israeli military, starting in October 2024, began a bombardment campaign against the city, causing significant infrastructural damage.
 Over 86,000 of the city's 100,000 pre-war residents fled, leaving it "almost deserted".
 The city was previously considered a safe zone, with thousands of people from Southern Lebanon seeking refuge in the city after the Israeli invasion.

+2024

+On 23 October 2024, Israel hit Tyre with airstrikes, claiming to have been targeting Hezbollah militants, without providing evidence for their claims.
+According to Lebanon's National News Agency, the airstrikes caused “massive destruction and serious damage to homes, infrastructure, buildings, shops and cars".
+The Lebanese Ministry of Health said 16 people were wounded in Tyre and Tyre's disaster management unit said seven buildings were completely destroyed, with another 400 buildings damaged nearby.

+2026 Iran war

+On 2 March 2026, Hezbollah launched rockets into Israel in retaliation for the Assassination of Ayatollah Ali Khamenei, drawing Lebanon into the 2026 Iran war.
+This was the first notable clash between the parties since the 2024 Israel–Lebanon ceasefire agreement.

+On 31 March 2026, Israel ordered the residents of Southern Lebanon, including those living in Tyre, to move North of the Zahrani river, located around 40 km north of the Israeli–Lebanese border.

+On Thursday, 28 May 2026, Israel launched two strikes against Tyre and an area east of the city, according to Lebanon's National News Agency.